andreykaipov/Orca/README.md

-`G` | Scales our selection to the bottom of the page `0` | Scales our selection to the start of the line `$` | Scales our selection to the end of the line `M-h` | Scales our selection one grid square unit left `M-j` | Scales our selection one grid square unit down `M-k` | Scales our selection one grid square unit up `M-l` | Scales our selection one grid square unit right
+`G` | Scales our selection to the bottom of the page `0` | Scales our selection to the start of the line `$` | Scales our selection to the end of the line
+`w` | Scales our selection forward to a word beginning * `e` | Scales our selection forward to a word ending * `b` | Scales our selection backward to a word beginning * `M-h` | Scales our selection one grid square unit left `M-j` | Scales our selection one grid square unit down `M-k` | Scales our selection one grid square unit up `M-l` | Scales our selection one grid square unit right

+**\*** Should one scale their selection past the first or last word on a line while in visual block mode, visual line selection will occur.

 ### dragging